movestore/movestore.github.io/auxiliary.md

 !> Note that local testing of Apps with auxiliary files is possible with the SDK (Software Development Kit) only if the folder for these files is called `provided-app-files`.

+!> If your fixed or fallback file is larger than 100MB GitHub will not allow it to be uploaded to the repository.
+At the end of this page you can find the instructions to overcome this issue.

 ## Fixed auxiliary files

 Any auxiliary files that the App developer wants to provide as fixed files have to be saved in the GitHub repository.
 The names of the files have to fit with the file names as used in the App's function code.
 For review and container building in MoveApps, the provision of these files has to be communicated in the [`appspec.json`](appspec.md) specification file via `providedAppFiles`.